NC-DE-DataBakers/NC-DE-DataBakers/README.md

 </td></tr> </table>

-These are then temporarily stored locally in `tmp/csv_processed` ready to be converted to parquet format and exported to the local `tmp/pqt_processed` directory.
+These new tables are then temporarily stored locally in `tmp/csv_processed` ready to be converted to parquet format and exported to the local `tmp/pqt_processed` directory.
 Once the conversion is complete, the parquet files are loaded into the `input_parquet_key` within the `parquet-store` S3 bucket.

+Common error handling includes:

+ValueError - `pd.errors.EmptyDataError` - Files exist but are empty.
+ValueError - `pd.errors.DtypeWarning` - Column data mismatch.

 ### Loader Lambda

-The `loader_lambda` loads.
+The `loader_lambda` populates the tables in the data warehouse with data from the parquet files.

+With `boto3`, the parquet files are downloaded from the `input_parquet_key` and temporarily stored locally in `tmp/pqt_input`.
+Connecting to the data warehouse with `pg8000`, `pandas` is used to populate the data warehouse with data from the downloaded parquet files.
+The parquet files within the `input_parquet_key` are then moved to the `processed_parquet_key` before emptying the `input_parquet_key` ready for new data.

 ## Testing